 Top unlocked alternative

-Why should you buy this: It’s a beautifully stylish phone with all the features you could want.
+Why should you buy this?
+It’s a beautiful, stylish phone with all the features you could want.

-Samsung refined its innovative curved display design with the Galaxy S8, packing a 5.8-inch screen into svelte body, and it’s absolutely gorgeous.
-The specs are not to be sniffed at either, with a fast processor, vibrant display, and an excellent camera.
+Samsung’s curved display design is still gorgeous, and the Galaxy S9 packs a 5.8-inch screen into svelte body, just like its predecessor.
+The specs are not to be sniffed at either, with a fast processor, vibrant display, and an excellent camera that boasts great low-light performance.
 Samsung also stirred water resistance, quick charging, the Bixby voice assistant, and a few other extras into the mix.

-An unlocked Samsung Galaxy S8 will work on all four major U.S. carriers and a bunch of smaller ones, too.
+An unlocked Samsung Galaxy S9 will work on all four major U.S. carriers, and a bunch of smaller ones, too.
 It will also serve frequent travelers well, with support for countless carrier networks worldwide.
-However, there are a lot of different models of the S8, and you don’t want to buy the wrong one.
-The model number to look for is SM-G950UZKAXAA.
+However, there are a lot of different models of the S9, and you don’t want to buy the wrong one.
+The model number to look for is SM-G960UZPAXAA.
 You can find the full list of supported bands at Samsung’s website.

-Why should you buy this: You get an amazing flagship phone for a lot less money.
+Why should you buy this?
+You’ll pay much less to get an amazing flagship phone.

-After glancing at the spec list for the OnePlus 5, you’d be forgiven for expecting a premium price tag, but you can actually snap it up for $480.
-It’s a very speedy performer with a decent display and an interesting dual camera.
+After glancing at the spec list for the OnePlus 6, you’d be forgiven for expecting a premium price tag, but you can actually snap it up for $530.
+It’s a very speedy performer with a massive, 6.3-inch display in a compact, all-glass body.
 It also features accessible software, great battery life, and very fast charging.
-In terms of features and design, the OnePlus 5 holds its own with the current flagship line-up.
+In terms of features and design, the OnePlus 6 holds its own with the current flagship lineup.

-The OnePlus 5 supports a wide range of bands (34 in total), and you’ll have no problems with it on AT&T, T-Mobile, and many other GSM carriers.
-There’s only one version of the OnePlus 5 and it works internationally, so it’s a great choice for globetrotters.
+The OnePlus 6 supports a wide range of bands so you’ll have no problems with it on AT&T and T-Mobile.
+There’s only one version of the OnePlus 6 and it works internationally, so it’s a great choice for globe-trotters.
 However, it isn’t designed to be compatible with Verizon or Sprint.
+You can check carrier connectivity by country on the specs page.

-If you recoil at the idea of paying $700 or more for a smartphone, then the OnePlus 5 is well worth taking a chance on.
+If you recoil at the idea of paying $700 or more for a smartphone, then the OnePlus 6 is well worth taking a chance on.
 It’s an excellent phone for the money.
-Be warned, the company is about to release the OnePlus 5T, which may match the OnePlus 5 in specs, but have a more modern “bezel-less” design.

 The best budget unlocked phone

-Why should you buy this: It boasts an impressive range of features and outperforms many more expensive phones.
+Why should you buy this?
+It boasts an impressive range of features that you won’t find on most budget phones.

 When you dive into the budget end of the pool, you should be careful, because deal-breaking compromises are common.
-Thankfully, Lenovo’s Moto G5 Plus is mercifully free of them.
-This phone ticks all the boxes, with a big, bright display, good performance in terms of speed and battery life, and a camera that easily outshines the budget competition.
+Thankfully, Lenovo’s Moto G6 is free of them.
+This phone ticks all the boxes, with a big, bright display, reasonable performance in terms of speed, a fast-charging battery, and a dual-lens camera that easily outshines the budget competition.

 How we test